LiamMcLeod/beets-web-vue/README.md

 Beets Web Alternative
 ===

-Just a simple front-end for beets using the Spectre CSS framework, I've kept changes to the original Backbone code to a minimum as there's no use trying to fix something which isn't broken, it does the job and works well, why change it.
+Just a simple front-end for beets using the Spectre CSS framework.
+I've migrated the original code from Backbone to Vue just for the fun of it, to relearn the framework, a lot of it was simple Copy+Paste.

 Therefore much of the credit goes to [beetbox](https://github.com/beetbox) and the contributors to the original repo [beets](https://github.com/beetbox/beets)